PlasmaPy/PlasmaPy/docs/development/code_guide.rst

 .. tip::

-   Measure the length of a variable not by the number of characters, but rather by the time needed to understand what the variable means.
+   Measure the length of a variable not by the number of characters, but rather by the time needed to understand its meaning.

 Imports
 =======